 If you’re travelling around South America, a visit to Argentina’s capital city of Buenos Aires is a must.
 With its stately architecture and jacaranda-lined boulevards, backpacking in Buenos Aires is a joy.
 Reasons to visit include its legendary steaks, seductive tango and late-night parties.
-Here is the best guide to backpacking Buenos Aires, including locals’ tips, what to do and the most stylish and affordable places to stay.
+Here is the best backpacking Buenos Aires itinerary.
+It includes locals’ tips, what to do and the most stylish and affordable places to stay.

 When I visited Buenos Aires, after stopping at the incredible Iguazu Falls, my intentions were to learn to dance tango, taste Argentina’s legendary steak, discover the city’s history and try a local yoga class.